 Drone anti-collision lights are required to fly at night and during twilight.
 This is not a suggestion.
 The FAA has specific requirements for night operations.

-What are drone lights and how do they work?
+What are drones lights and how do they work?

 Drone lights, which are small and powerful LED lights, allow pilots to see at night.
 Most commonly, they are mounted to the drone using Velcro or a custom mount.
 UAV manufacturers sometimes integrate lights into drones.
 Drone lights are much more powerful than onboard colored status/directional/directional lights used for safety and navigation.